 - Sea & Sky, Manto Square (+30) 22890 22853, 23130, 27799

-The ticket price is 50 euros per person, which includes and your return back to the Island of Mykonos, the entrance in the museum and Archaeological Site and the certified guide.
+The ticket price is 60 euros per person, which includes and your return back to the Island of Mykonos, the entrance in the museum and Archaeological Site and the certified guide.
 The tours are daily.
-From November itineraries is an every day except Mondays and from December 1 to March 31 a route every Friday and Sunday.

 To stay at night in Delos is prohibited.
 If you want to spend more time on Delos you should visit the Island more often.
 You can book your stay in a Hotel in Mykonos, where is the nearest island for travel to Delos.